 Deciding on experiments is good but we get the real value when we follow through.
 And what better place than the retrospective meeting?

 A good time to check on our experiments is immediately after the discussion about meeting the goals.
 Many times you will find that your experiment contributed (hopefully positively) to making the goal.

 At the end of the discussion about the experiment we did comes the question – what next?
-Should we set another experiment?
+Should we set up another experiment?
 Should we expand the experiment?
 Should we back away from it?

 Regarding our experiment: we said we will try pairing.
 The two developers involved said it worked great (it usually does, by the way.
 You should give it a chance.
 Maybe start with two guys pairing for an hour or two?)
-We now want to continue with this experiment and ask all developers to have at least one hour of pairing with another developer on the next sprint.
+We now want to continue with this experiment and ask all developers to have at least one hour of pairing with another developer in the next sprint.
 We will use the daily meeting to look for good pairing opportunities.

-“Oh boy, it’s retrospective time!”
+“Oh boy, it’s the retrospective time!”

-Good retrospectives march you forward professionally, as a team and as an individual.
-This is your chance to zoom out of the day to day and look at the big picture.
-To make it happen you need to have the time, let people feel safe and have good topics for discussion – like the sprint goal.
+Good retrospectives march you forward professionally, as a team, and as an individual.
+This is your chance to zoom out of the day-to-day and look at the big picture.
+To make it happen you need to have the time, let people feel safe, and have good topics for discussion – like the sprint goal.
 Deciding on experiments and following through on them is the bottom line that makes people trust the process.